Mako Yamada: Boxing career

-Yamada made her professional boxing debut against Chadaphorn Suklert on April 12, 2012.
+Yamada made her professional boxing debut against Chadaphorn Suklert on 12 April 2012.
 She won the fight by unanimous decision.
 She would go on to amass a 6-0 record over the course of the next two years, earning two stoppage victories along the way.

-She was scheduled to challenge the reigning WBO mini-flyweight champion Hong Su-yun on February 9, 2014, in what was the fourth title defense for the reigning champion.
-Despite coming into the fight as an underdog, Yamada won the fight by split decision, becoming the first Japanese woman to win a world title.
+She was scheduled to challenge the reigning WBO mini-flyweight champion Hong Su-yun on 9 February 2014, in what was the fourth title defense for the reigning champion.
+Despite coming into the fight as an underdog, Yamada won the fight by split decision, becoming the first Japanese woman to win a WBO world title.